 Work includes the operation of cruise ships and commercial ships, plus a wide range of recreational boating activities – that’s everything from kayaking to jet boating, sailing to stand up paddleboarding.
 We also manage swing moorings.

 Basically, if you operate any type of vessel on any waterway in the Canterbury region, we're here to make sure you do it safely.
 Find out more about controls and limitations specified under the Navigation Safety Bylaw 2016 and Controls.

-We oversee all cargo vessels, cruise ships, fishing vessels, ferries and tourism operators throughout the region.
-Find forms, rules and bylaws here.
+We oversee all cargo and fishing vessels, cruise ships, ferries, and tourism operators in Canterbury.
+You can find forms, rules, bylaw information here.